 To be clear: I'm not making the facile if true observation that the contents of stories are lies, of one kind or another (that there is no such person as Oliver Twist, say; or that neither Hogwart's School nor the subjects it teaches are real—you know: the obvious stuff).
 Nor am I presenting the equally facile observation that the morals or implications of stories are often mendacious (reality licenses us to disbelieve, to pick a few examples: that the course of true love never runs smooth; that guns are exciting and empowering or that the universe cares what choices we make) although as a matter of fact they generally are.
-In fact, the course of true love generally runs smooth enough, guns are destructive and disempowering, and the universe has no concern for us; but that's not my point.
+In fact, the course of love more often runs smooth than otherwise, guns are destructive, disempowering and socially toxic, and the universe has no concern for us.
+But that's not my point.
 My point is that the form of ‘the story’ as such is ontologically deceitful.
 The underlying logic of stories is conflict (no conflict, no drama; no drama, nothing interesting to storify) and this, by and large, is not the underlying logic of the universe.
 If I had to pick one word to describe the underlying logic of the universe it would be: indifference.
 Stories, though, are allergic to indifference.